GDejan/TableReservation/README.md

 # TableReservation
 small application for reserving desk at work.

-use DB for storing informations. use xml for defining layout of room
+use SQL DB for storing informations. use xml for defining layout of room

 beta version

+second branch with SQLite db